liebke/zookeeper-clj/README.md

     (enter-barrier client 2 #(println \"First process is running\"))

-From another REPL, execute the following
+The call to enter-barrier will block until there are N=2 processes in the barrier.
+From another REPL, execute the following, and then both processes will run and exit the barrier.

     (use 'zookeeper)
     (use 'mazurka.barrier)